 "We loved being at the Les Jardins.
 The courtyard was so beautiful, staff extremely helpful.
 We stayed for 2 nights.
 It was so convenient to Bastille and the Canal St. Martin.
 Do take the canal boat ride while in Paris-it's so refreshing.
 Yes, the room was small but most are in Europe.
 Very quiet, very close to so many sights."

 - Travel date: 18th April 2006

 Les Jardins Is Recommended

 "I booked a stay through [-------] via TripAdvisor for 21-24 February 2006.
 That was easy enough and email confirmation was fast.
 The hotel is situated in an ideal location in the Marais as it's next to Rue Oberkampf (a major nightlife street) and is only a few blocks from a Metro.
 Being Paris, there are restaurants and cafes all around, plus grocery shops and so on.
 From the outside, the hotel isn't much but it makes a very nice impression once you walk through the automatic doors.
 The lobby is sleek, sort of "icy but hip French Modernist" meets "New Orleans".
 Contrary to complaints in other reviews, the staff were quite friendly, helpful and responsive.
 In fact, they seemed even eager to please.
 The hotel is actually four separate 5-story buildings, with names like "Eiffel", around a very large cobbled courtyard.
 My room, with kitchenette area, was quite nice and very pleasantly decorated on a classical theme with handsome wood furniture.
 It was very clean and overlooked the courtyard.
 There was little noise -- the rooms seem to have noise reduction -- and what little there was came from the sound of wheeled bags on the cobbles in the courtyard.
 I'm a late starter so I appreciated that the housekeeping staff didn't turn up until around 10am.
 The bathroom was American-sized, which was a plus.
 The bed was comfortable and firm but not "rock hard" as someone else commented.
 My only minor complaints were that the bathroom lighting was too weak, washcloths were not provided with the bath and hand towels, the tv signal (on the occasions I watched) was weak, and the viewing choices seemed rather limited.
 There were no bellmen to carry bags to and from your room but trolleys were provided, if needed.
 But I find that only the very best hotels offer that service nowadays.
 The Waldorf-Astoria does, for example, but the Intercontinental in Montreal does not.
 The dining room was pretty with it's clear plexiglass Philippe Starck chairs, polished black marble floors and chandeliers.
 I didn't, however, eat there with so many choices outside the hotel.
 I am a frequent traveler with a liking for comfort.
 I very much recommend this hotel and I think all but very demanding travelers seeking a moderately priced hotel will be satisfied.
 I would certainly return."

-- Travel date: Thu 2nd of March 2006
+- Travel date: 2nd March 2006

 Very Pleasant Stay